-Some of the actions being taken by Obama Administration include:
+Some of the actions being taken by the Obama Administration include:

-The administration will continue to apply sustained and co-ordinated diplomatic pressure on other countries to discourage trade secret theft.
-This will be achieved by using a whole of government approach directed as a sustained, consistent and co-ordinated message from all the appropriate agencies (including the departments of Commerce, Defence, Justice, Homeland Security, State and Treasury and the USTR) to foreign governments must recognize that trade secret protection is vital to the success of our economic relationships and that they must take steps to strengthen their enforcement against trade secret theft.
+The administration will continue to apply sustained and coordinated diplomatic pressure on other countries to discourage trade secret theft.
+This will be achieved by using a whole-of-government approach directed as a sustained, consistent, and coordinated message from all the appropriate agencies (including the departments of Commerce, Defense, Justice, Homeland Security, State, and Treasury, and the USTR) to foreign governments.
+They must recognize that trade secret protection is vital to the success of our economic relationships and that they must take steps to strengthen their enforcement against trade secret theft.

 Trade Policy Tools

 The USTR will make additional efforts to promote the adequate and effective protection and enforcement of trade secrets, including:

 (i) targeting weaknesses in trade secret protection through enhanced use of the annual Special 301 process;

 (ii) seeking through trade negotiations new provisions on trade secret protections requiring parties to make available remedies similar to those provided for in U.S. law;

 (iii) continuing to raise trade secret protections as a priority issue in all appropriate bilateral, regional, and multilateral trade discussions and trade and IP-related forums; and

 International Law Enforcement Co-operation, Training and Capacity Building